fimad/scalpel/README.md

 This section gives examples of common tricks for building up more complex behavior from the simple primitives provided by this library.

+### OverloadedStrings

+`Selector`, `TagName` and `AttributeName` are all `IsString` instances, and thus it is convenient to use scalpel with `OverloadedStrings` enabled.
+If not using `OverloadedStrings`, all tag names must be wrapped with `tagSelector`.

+### Matching Wildcards

+Scalpel has 3 different wildcard values each corresponding to a distinct use case.

+- `anySelector` is used to match all tags:

+    `textOfAllTags = texts anySelector`

+- `AnyTag` is used when matching all tags with some attribute constraint.
+For example, to match all tags with the attribute `class` equal to `"button"`:

+    `textOfTagsWithClassButton = texts $ AnyTag @: [hasClass "button"]`

+- `AnyAttribute` is used when matching tags with some arbitrary attribute equal to a particular value.
+For example, to match all tags with some attribute equal to `"button"`:

+    `textOfTagsWithAnAttributeWhoseValueIsButton = texts $ AnyTag @: [AnyAttribute @= "button"]`

 ### Complex Predicates

 It is possible to run into scenarios where the name and attributes of a tag are